 This is not a definite list that applies to all systems of each kind.
 As proven by many of the systems featured in this guide, some filters are capable of lasting much longer than the average lifespan for the system they belong to.
 And while water softeners may last more than a decade, many require frequent maintenance that’s worth taking into account.
 But if you want an idea of averages, keep this list to hand when you’re shopping for filters.

 The flow rate for some filters isn’t even worth worrying about, while for others, it’s much more important.

-Gravity water filters, countertop filters, backpacking filters and water bottle filters are known for having a slower flow rate, because they’re not supported by the power of the water pressure from your own home’s plumbing like a faucet water filter, whole home water filter and under sink filter are.
+Gravity, countertop, backpacking, and water bottle filters are known for having a slower flow rate, because they’re not supported by the power of the water pressure from your own home’s plumbing like a faucet filter, whole home filter and under sink filter are.
 It takes gravity water filters up to 30 minutes to filter water, sometimes even longer if the filter is reaching the end of its lifespan.
 You’ll get much more immediate access to water with a filter that’s connected up to your home’s plumbing.